 What was different about the case of MH Müller Handels GmbH – v – MJ?

 In this case, the employee worked as a sales assistant and cashier.
-Her employer requested her to remove her Islamic headscarf.
+Her employer requested she removes her Islamic headscarf.
 When the Claimant refused to do so, she was sent home.
-The Claimant was informed she could only return without “conspicuous, large sized signs of any political, philosophical or religious beliefs. “
+The Claimant was informed she could only return without “conspicuous, large-sized signs of any political, philosophical or religious beliefs. “

 The decision in the case of IX – v – WABE eV

 In IX – v – WABE eV, the ECJ ruled that there would not be direct discrimination (less favourable treatment upon the grounds of religion) upon the application of this policy, as long as all workers were treated equally.

 As the policy did not target any specific religion, the dress code would not be considered to directly discriminate.
 The ECJ further considered that there would not be indirect discrimination if the employer had a genuine need for the rule and such rules were properly applied and limited to what was strictly necessary.
 In this case, the employer relied upon the rights and wishes of parents to ensure a neutral education in respect of religious, philosophical, and teaching beliefs.